Hofmann Building

-The Hofmann Building, also known as the Harvester Building, is an historic building located in downtown Ottumwa, Iowa, United States.
+The Hofmann Building, also known as the Harvester Building, is a historic building located in downtown Ottumwa, Iowa, United States.
 It was designed by the Des Moines architectural firm of Proudfoot, Rawson, Brooks & Borg.

+History and significance

 The six-story brick structure, which was completed in 1941, rises 73.18 ft above the ground.
 Hofmann Drug was located on this corner until it was destroyed in a fire.
 This building's construction utilized then modern fire safety codes when it was built to replace the old Hofman Drug.
-It became known as the Harvester building in the 1980s.
-Beginning in 2008 the building was converted into apartments.
+It became known as the Harvester Building in the 1980s.
+Beginning in 2008, the building was converted into apartments.
 It was listed on the National Register of Historic Places in 2010.